-- (a) Proposed Composite Scheme of Arrangement (Scheme), approved by the Board on 12 August, 2022 between the following companies: - HSSS Investment Holding Private Limited (Amalgamating Company-1), - KBHB Investment Holding Private Limited (Amalgamating Company-2), - SSBPB Investment Holding Private Limited (Amalgamating Company-3), - Jubilant Industries Limited (JIL) is the holding company of the Amalgamated company namely, Jubilant Agri and Consumer Products Limited (JACPL), and - Jubilant Agri and Consumer Products Limited (JACPL) (Amalgamated Company), a wholly owned subsidiary of JIL. - (b) Pursuant to the Composite Scheme the Amalgamating companies would merge with the Company from the appointed date i.e. July 01, 2022.
+- (a) Proposed Composite Scheme of Arrangement (Scheme), approved by the Board on 12 August, 2022 between the following companies: - HSSS Investment Holding Private Limited (Amalgamating Company-1), - KBHB Investment Holding Private Limited (Amalgamating Company-2), - SSBPB Investment Holding Private Limited (Amalgamating Company-3), - Jubilant Industries Limited (JIL) is the holding company of the Amalgamated company namely, Jubilant Agri and Consumer Products Limited (JACPL), and - Jubilant Agri and Consumer Products Limited (JACPL) (Amalgamated Company), a wholly owned subsidiary of JIL. - (b) The Companies under Composite Scheme of Arrangement had received NOC (observation letters) from National Stock Exchange of India (NSE) and BSE Limited (BSE) dated 17 February, 2023.
+Upon receipt of NOCs (observation letters) from NSE and BSE, the Company had filed the application, under section 230 to 232 of the Companies Act, 2013 and Companies (Compromises, Arrangements and Amalgamations) Rules, 2016, before jurisdictional bench of NCLT dated 28 March, 2023 in respect of the Composite Scheme of Arrangement amongst the Companies as mentioned above in note 30 (a).